What is causing noise in my computer?

-When connecting to the Internet or another computer you may hear a loud screechy or high pitched noise.
-The modem noise is the onboard modem speaker and is the two computers connecting to each other and should only be heard when the computer is establishing a connection with the other computer.
-Click the icon to the right to hear how this may sound.
+When connecting to the Internet or another computer, you may hear a loud screechy or high pitched noise.
+That noise is coming from the onboard modem speaker, and is caused by your computer connecting to another computer.
+It should only be heard when your computer is establishing a connection with the other computer.
+Click the play button below to listen to a dial-up modem.